 About five years ago, I feel in love with the personal development movement.
 I attended a few conferences, signed up for an intensive course, and entered the gateway to a new and better life.
-I read lots of books, listened to to motivating speeches, created a vision board, recited affirmation statements, and wrote out my life vision statement that I would read out loud while listening to classical music.
+I read lots of books, listened to motivating speeches, created a vision board, recited affirmation statements, and wrote out my life vision statement that I would read out loud while listening to classical music.
 I wanted more.
 I reached out to one mentor to work with: $897 for a two hour session.
-I found a course I could join for $4,900 to help me reach my goals and build confidence.
+I found a course I could join to help me reach my goals and build confidence: $4,900 for six weeks.

 And then my love affair with personal development faded away.
 It wasn’t a messy break-up, we just drifted apart.
 It was never really clear to me why our relationship didn’t work when it seemed to be working great for others.

-In a very simplistic definition, there are three types of board games: chance, a combination of chance and skill, and skill.
-Chutes and Ladders for example requires no skill whatsoever, it doesn’t matter if you are a 3-year or a NASA rocket scientist, both are on equal playing grounds when they sit down together to play a game of Chutes and Ladders.
-The roll of the dice determines the game and the outcome.
-Your skills, knowledge, and talents have no influence or benefit when playing Chutes and Ladders.
-Then there are games such as Chess where you ability to win depends on your ability to out think your opponent.
-And then there are games that depend upon a mix of skill and chance.
-Learning the game and developing strategy is important and valuable, but chance influences the outcome of the game as well.
-In a chance/skill type of game, chance may for or against.
-In a game that depends upon chance and skill, chance can turn the game around causing you to gain or lose progress regardless of your skills, talents, strategy, and knowledge.
+In a very simplistic definition, there are three types of board games: chance, chance and skill, and skill.
+Chutes and Ladders for example requires no skill whatsoever, it doesn’t matter if you are a 3-year old or a NASA rocket scientist, both are on equal playing grounds when they sit down together to play a game of Chutes and Ladders.
+The roll of the dice determines the outcome of the game.
+Your skills, knowledge, talents, gender, race, resume, previous experience, and economic status have no influence or benefit when playing Chutes and Ladders.
+Then there are games such as Chess where you ability to win depends on your skill.
+There’s no chance.
+Chess is about skill.
+And then there are games that depend upon skill and chance.
+Learning the game and developing strategy is important and valuable, but chance, not just skill, influences the outcome of the game.
+In a game that utilizes chance and skill, chance can turn the game around causing you to gain or lose progress regardless of your skills, talents, strategy, and knowledge.

-And on the other side of the spectrum, you have the idea that we are just a vessel.
+On the other side of the spectrum, you have the idea that we are just a vessel.
 Your greatness or failure has nothing to do with you, but everything to do with chance.
 The Romans had this idea that there was a disembodied creative spirit which they called a genius.
+Elizabeth Gilbert explains this idea best:

 “The Romans did not actually think that a genius was a particularly clever individual.
 They believed that a genius was this, sort of magical divine entity, who was believed to literally live in the walls of an artist’s studio, kind of like Dobby the house elf, and who would come out and sort of invisibly assist the artist with their work and would shape the outcome of that work.”

 I view life somewhere in between.
-We have the responsibility to work out our lives, but lack the full power to control the outcome.
-And we’re not empty vessels hoping that chance is going to work for our benefit.
 Life is a mix of responsibility and chance, skill and luck, opportunity and work, grace and determination.

 So I’m all for personal development, except for when it promote personal arrogance.